rack-app/rack-app/README.md

 * No Code bloat
 * No on run time processing, or keep at the bare minimum
 * Fully BDD (Behaviour Driven Design)
-  * build in test module to ease the development with easy to use tests
+  * built-in test module to ease the development with easy to use tests
 * Easy to Learn
   * rack-app use well known and easy to understand conventions, such as sinatra like DSL
 * Principle Of Least Surprise
 * Modular design
-* Only dependency is rack, nothing more
+* the Only dependency is rack, nothing more
 * Open development
-* Try to create Examples for every feature so even the "sketch to learn new" types can feel in comfort
+* Try to create Examples for every feature

 ## Features

-* easy to understand syntax
+* Easy to understand syntax
   * module method level endpoint definition inspirited heavily by the Sinatra DSL
   * unified error handling
   * syntax sugar for default header definitions